About Tenkara Fly Shop

-It's become impossible to keep kebari in stock, they are all tied on demand now, year round.
+It's not possible to keep kebari in stock, they are all tied on demand now, year round except for summer vacation.
 Still, I insist on a certain level of craftsmanship which sometimes makes the completed product take a little longer.
 It sounds cliché to say that I am not in this for the money, but it's a fact.
 Sure I use the money, and won't work for slave wages but with such a low margin, by itself it's not enough.
 You will see for yourself if you buy from me.
 It's a user friendly operation.
 I am small & intend to stay that way.
 And, I want your purchase to be worth your wait.

 My goal is just to tie the best, most durable kebari and flies that work the best for catching fish that I and my many friends have found.
 Not a match the hatch game, Tenkara is all about learning fishing technique with do-it-all patterns.

 My Fishing Basket & Line Holders

 Whether I am tying tebari, working with wood, bamboo or metal, I feel that I am imbued with Shokunin Kishitsu or Craftsman's Spirit.

 Here is an example of a highly visible fly

 My Glass Ant kebari is a great all purpose mid depth fishing pattern as are all of the Glass Series of Mayfly and Caddis imitations.
 Killer Buggers are the most evolved flies in my shop.
 The addition of bright red silk, a bit of flashabou and a tapered marabou tail result in a fly that demands to be noticed.
 By trout of course, but also great for bass & panfish.